-Update: ‘Design’ section updated.
+Update: ‘Silverado EV gets 170,000 reservations’ section updated.

 The Chevrolet electric pickup truck flaunts several new-age design cues.
 At the front, it features split headlamps with ultra-slim DRLs and marker lights on the top and compact main lights in the center, a rectangular concave enclosed upper grille, and an illuminated Chevrolet logo.
 A high-mounted hood with power domes and a rectangular lower grille are among the few conventional touches at the front.